 Redemptoris Mater Missionary Seminary

 The Seminary also seeks to reach out to the local community through events and other activities.
-In September, the seminary hosted its second family fair where many families and youth came to the seminary grounds to spend a day together and play sports, tour the seminary and enjoy games and snacks in fellowship with one another.
-Another special moment of this past year was the summer pilgrimage to attend World Youth Day in Lisbon, Portugal, where the seminarians participated in a vocational pilgrimage together with many youth coming from different parishes of the Archdiocese of Denver and from around the country.
+In May, the traditional Friends of the Seminary Gala dinner drew more than 560 guests and honored both Father Molina and the Stefanicks.
+In September, the seminary hosted its third family fair, where many families and youth came to the seminary grounds to spend a day together, play sports, tour the seminary and enjoy games and snacks in fellowship with one another.